micmejia/bible-dump/AMPC/Luke/Luke 1.md

-And the angel said to her, Do not be afraid, Mary, for you have found grace ([^y]free, spontaneous, absolute favor and loving-kindness) with God.
+And the angel said to her, Do not be afraid, Mary, for you have found grace (free, spontaneous, absolute favor and loving-kindness) with God.